Singer Building: Completion and further use

 On May 1, 1908, the tower was opened to the public.
 The construction workers held a dinner that week to celebrate the completion of work.
 A month later, on June 23, the observation balcony opened.
 The Singer Building quickly became a symbol of Manhattan with its floodlit tower.
-Surpassing Philadelphia City Hall in height, the Singer Building remained the tallest in the world for a year after its tower's completion.
+Surpassing the 548 ft Philadelphia City Hall in height, the Singer Building remained the tallest in the world for a year after its tower's completion.
 The record was surpassed by the 700 ft Metropolitan Life Insurance Company Tower, at 24th Street and Madison Avenue.
 (Note: Although the Singer Tower was the world's tallest building, it was not the tallest structure, nor was the Metropolitan Life Tower upon its completion.
 The Eiffel Tower, which was 1063 ft tall, superseded both buildings in this respect.)

 In the building's first few months, the elevators were involved in at least two deaths; a painter was decapitated on May 4, 1908, while a plumber's assistant was crushed between an elevator cab and a shaft on July 24, 1908.
 In a publicity stunt in 1911, the aviator Harry Atwood flew around the Singer Building.
 The expanded building's tenants included the Chatham and Phenix National Bank, whose main office moved to the Singer Building in 1916.
 The Safe Deposit Company of New York originally used the vaults.
 The power source for the building's steam plant was converted from coal to oil in 1921, making the Singer Building the city's first office building to use oil as a fuel.